 The MAT program at Kent State is an 18-month intensive, 5-semester program.
 You will attend classes during Summer I, Fall, Spring, Summer I, and Fall.
 You will graduate in December.
 We are in the process of moving some courses/content to an on-line format for the convenience of our dedicated adult students.

-Please check Kent State's official academic calendar for specific semester start dates:
+The next cohort will be offered in Summer 2017.
+Please check Kent State's official academic calendar for specific semester start dates.

 Due to the intensive nature of the program, you will observe and teach in a field site during most of your MAT experience.
 Most students who are employed during this program need to do so after the end of the school day, typically after 3:30PM, and on Fridays, Saturdays and/or Sundays.